 5) Contact the Social Security Administration to report a stolen card.
 The fraudulent use of a stolen Social Security card number can be the most damaging part of a theft case.
 If your card or number is stolen, contact the Social Security Administration immediately to report it.
 You may contact this agency at 1-800-772-1213 or go to https://www.ssa.gov/ssnumber/.

-Phishing - How to Avoid Being Lured In
+Phishing and How to Avoid Being Lured In

 Phishing is the act of attempting to fraudulently acquire sensitive information, such as credit card numbers or bank account numbers and passwords, by masquerading as a trustworthy person or business.
 These attempts are usually sent by electronic message, such as an email or instant message.
 These messages look harmless and may appear to be a legitimate attempt to alert you to a problem with your account Legitimate businesses will not ask for this information by use of email or instant message.
 Remember, they should already have your accounts and passwords.
 You can avoid being lured in by taking the following precautions.

-- Be leery of alarming statements that urge you to act immediately.
+- Be leary of alarming statements that urge you to act immediately.

 - Resist requests for usernames, passwords, account numbers and other identifying numbers.